-- BEPIT (Building Energy Performance Improvement Toolkit) a set of checks during construction that identify and remedy defects in the construction at every stage up to completion - Passivhaus in addition to using a much more accurate building energy modelling method, a certified Passivhaus building project undergoes a series of stages during design and construction which improve the quality of the building (in addition to post-completion testing of air tightness etc.) - NEF/GHA Assured Performance ProcessTM the APP maps to the five stages of the RIBA Plan of Work (inception through to verification) and involves expert impartial review by accredited assessor. - Soft Landings recommended by the UKGBC (as above) but discounted by some local planning authorities as an acceptable 'quality assurance' method (see precedent of Milton Keynes, below).
+- BEPIT (Building Energy Performance Improvement Toolkit) a set of checks during construction that identify and remedy defects in the construction at every stage up to completion - Passivhaus in addition to using a much more accurate building energy modelling method, a certified Passivhaus building project undergoes a series of stages during design and construction which improve the quality of the building (in addition to post-completion testing of air tightness etc.) - through to verification) and involves expert impartial review by accredited assessor. - Soft Landings recommended by the UKGBC (as above) but discounted by some local planning authorities as an acceptable 'quality assurance' method (see precedent of Milton Keynes, below).